MP Estate Planning UK

 Common Mistakes to Avoid

-Family businesses often face challenges when dealing with inheritance tax due to common mistakes.
-Understanding these pitfalls can help you navigate the complex landscape of HMRC inheritance tax rules for family businesses.
+Family businesses often face avoidable problems when dealing with inheritance tax, usually because of common planning mistakes.
+Understanding these pitfalls can help you navigate the complex landscape of HMRC’s IHT rules for family businesses.

 Failing to Understand Tax Implications